No Bake Peppermint Slice

-This is an all time favourite recipe of mine.
+This easy, no fail, no bake peppermint slice is an all time favourite recipe of mine.

 It’s got a very delicious chocolate icing instead.